asajaroff/tofu-aws-modules/modules/ec2/README.md

 ### SSH Access

-If `create_key` is enabled (default), the module generates an SSH key pair.
+If `create_ssh_key` is enabled (default), the module generates an SSH key pair.
 Retrieve the private key from the outputs:

 ```bash
 terraform output -raw private_key > instance_key.pem